Rottweilers are a breed that is often misunderstood. People get confused about rottweiler relationship with children. Are rottweilers good with kids?

 If rottweilers are constantly left alone then they will start acting out their anxiety through howling and chewing up items within your home.
 Therefore, it’s better to get two rottweiler puppies rather than one since these adorable canines love being around each other.

 No matter what age of life – whether four months old or fourteen years old.
 They’ll still be goofballs together and never leave the side of the other Rottie.

 Rottweilers are also very intelligent dogs with a high IQ, so it’s easy to train them in obedience school.
-Or from the comfort of your own home if you decide not to enrol them into one at all.
+Or from the comfort of your own home if you decide not to enroll them into one at all.

 They do best when they have something challenging and new to learn even within their older years.
 Because Rotties love keeping busy by learning new tricks each day instead of lounging around for most of the day doing nothing but sleeping.

-Rottweilers are not any more dangerous to children and Rottweiler good With Kids.
+Rottweilers are not any more dangerous to children and Rottweiler is good With Kids.
 If rottweiler puppies get raised with love, they will be loyal and protective of their family no matter what type of dog it is.

 Rottweilers do best when they have someone at home most of the day with them but if that isn’t possible Rotties can still make a great pet for families.
-Who work away often because they don’t need constant attention in order to stay calm or happy.
+Who work away often because they don’t need constant attention to stay calm or happy.

-Rottweiler also enjoys learning new tricks so why not train your rotti.
+Rottweiler also enjoys learning new tricks so why not train your Rottie.
 It’ll take up some time you might otherwise spend on something else while giving both rotti and owner alike something fun to occupy themselves with throughout the day!